stla/matrixsampling/README.md

 **Simulation of matrix variate distributions**

-This package allows to simulate some matrix variate distributions: the matrix normal distribution, the matrix t-distribution, the matrix inverted t-distribution, the Wishart distribution, the Beta type I distribution and the Beta type II distribution.
+This package allows to simulate some matrix variate distributions: the matrix normal distribution, the matrix t-distribution, the matrix inverted t-distribution, the Wishart distribution, the Beta type I distribution, the Beta type II distribution, and more.
 A particular feature is the possibility to simulate the noncentral Wishart distribution with any fractional number of degrees of freedom.

 ### Install ###